Explaining Answers with Entailment Trees: The Dataset

 \subsection{Guidelines}

-Expert graduate and undergraduate annotators were trained to construct entailment trees for QA pairs, given a small number of potentially relevant sentences for each QA pair (drawn from the WorldTree corpus).
-Specifically, they were trained to author trees: \begin{ite} \item where each step is an {\bf entailment} (a conclusion that ``a person would typically infer'' \cite{Dagan2013RecognizingTE}), i.e., the knowledge expressed in each node reasonably follows from the content of its immediate children. \item at a {\bf fine-grained granularity}, where each step encodes a single inference, e.g., making a single taxonomic inference, conjoining two facts, or applying a single rule in the corpus. \item that are {\bf explicit}, with the informal goal of including all the knowledge that a young child would need to answer the question. \item that are {\bf compositional}, where more complex conclusions can be drawn from simpler leaf facts. \item that are {\bf accurate}, concluding (a declarative version of) the QA pair of interest. \end{ite}
+Three graduate and undergraduate annotators were trained to construct entailment trees for QA pairs, given a small number of potentially relevant sentences for each QA pair (drawn from WorldTree).
+Specifically, they were trained to author trees: \begin{ite} \item where each step is an {\bf entailment} (a conclusion that ``a person would typically infer'' \cite{Dagan2013RecognizingTE}), i.e., the knowledge expressed in each node reasonably follows from the content of its immediate children. \item at a {\bf fine-grained granularity}, where each step encodes a single inference, e.g., making a single taxonomic inference, conjoining two facts, or applying a single rule in the corpus. \item that are {\bf explicit}, with the informal goal of including all the knowledge that a young child would need to answer the question. \item that are {\bf compositional}, where more complex conclusions can be drawn from simpler facts. \item that are {\bf relevant}, concluding (a declarative version of) the QA pair of interest. \end{ite}

-\subsubsection{Tool and Authoring Procedure}
+\subsection{Tool and Authoring Procedure}

-Constructing detailed entailment trees meeting the above desiderata is challenging, even for expert annotators, and in pilot experiments we found that authoring trees directly, from scratch, was extremely difficult.
-To make authoring easier, we designed a web-based graphical drag-and-drop authoring tool (see Figure~\ref{fig:tool}) that allows explanation authors to construct, iterate, and review explanations quickly.\footnote{The \dataset{} authoring tool was implemented as a Javascript browser client and \texttt{npm} back-end, and is released as open source at \url{https://github.com/cognitiveailab/entailmentbanktools/} . }
+Constructing detailed entailment trees meeting the above desiderata is challenging.
+To make authoring easier, we designed a web-based graphical drag-and-drop authoring tool \footnote{\camera{The \dataset{} authoring tool was implemented as a Javascript browser client and \texttt{npm} back-end, and is released as open source at \url{https://allenai.org/data/entailmentbank}.} } (\camera{screenshot in Figure \ref{fig:main_tool}}) that allows explanation authors to construct and review explanations quickly.